sysco-middleware/commander-boilerplate/README.md

 ## Getting started

+You could run the boilerplate project in 2 ways:

+- Build and run the docker containers
+- Run every service manually

-Check out the README in the docker directory.
-Or you could run every service manually.
-When wanting to run a service manually make sure to have the required `environment` variables set.
+To run the docker containers check out the README in the `docker` directory.
+To run every service manually make sure to have the required dependencies running and the `environment` variables set.

-## State

-Every service can hold it's own state/view of the source (events).
-The state can be used to validate uniqueness or fetch the current state of a row.